NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 Inheritance used to be synonymous with OOP.
 However, in modern software development practices, it is now considered a last resort.
 This is because inheritance is a very strong relationship.
 Another term for it is 'coupling' - anything we do to the base class will affect every derived class and every class that derives from those classes, and so on.
 This can lead to a lot of unintended consequences.

-In modern software development, we prefer composition over inheritance.
+In modern software development, we "favor composition over inheritance".
 Composition is a `has-a` relationship.
 Instead of saying a class 'is-a' another type, we try to form relationships that a class 'has-a' another type.
 This is a much looser relationship and is more flexible but still allows for reuse and code organization.

 Composition involves passing (or instantiating) an instance of one class to/in another class.